VictorienDruon/movie-network-react-native/README.md

 # Movie Network

-The Movie Network is a dynamic application that empowers users to explore, share, and save their favorite films and TV shows.
+Movie Network is a dynamic application that empowers users to explore, share, and save their favorite films and TV shows.
 In addition to discovering new content, users can connect with like-minded movie enthusiasts and friends.
 This README will provide an overview of the application and its technical stack.

 ## Introduction

-The Movie Network is an innovative platform that allows users to:
+Movie Network is an innovative platform that allows users to:

 - Discover a vast library of movies and TV shows.
 - Share their favorite content with friends.